Skip to navigation Skip to content

 Issue Future Payment (IFP) screen codes

-Table 2: Assess the language used by the customer when deciding the correct code to use.
+Table 2: this table describes IFP screen codes.
+Assess the language used by the customer when deciding the correct code to use.
 For example, the customer may say they have a crisis, but the correct code would be an urgent payment using the code ECI (extraordinary circumstances).
 Incorrect codes may affect ongoing customer entitlement to immediate payments.

 Code